Skip to content

 A greener future

 As a result Dudmaston no longer uses large quantities of oil for heating and this reduces our carbon emissions and energy bills.
-The biomass system will aim to cut our carbon emissions from heat and electricity by 45 per cent.
+The biomass system helps our aim to cut our carbon emissions from heat and electricity by 45 per cent.

 Thank you